Best Solar Charger For Backpacking Adventures

 Runner Up

-The Anker 15W is a tough, trail-ready charger that’s ideal for backpackers who need plenty of power without compromising on portability.
+The tough, trail-ready Anker 15W was a close runner-up for our top prize, an ideal solar charger for backpackers needing plenty of power without compromising on portability.

 This might look similar to other folding portable solar panels for backpacking, but it’s the quality of the product that puts it head and shoulders above much of the competition.